-- 1.2.1 Deliver a range of civic, cultural and community - 1.2.2 Implement the Kingborough Arts and Events St planning service delivery, advocacy and leaders - 1.2.3 Maximise the usage of the Kingborough Comm activities. - 1.2.4 Prepare a Local Historic Heritage Code to prote significance of places, precincts and landscapes - 1.2.5 In partnership with local community groups, de signage for areas of historical and cultural significance.
+1.2.1 Deliver a range of civic, cultural and community events that celebrate local attributes.
+On Target 1.2.2 Implement the Kingborough Arts and Events Strategy 2019-2023 as a framework for planning service delivery, advocacy and leadership for arts and culture.
+On Target 1.2.3 Maximise the usage of the Kingborough Community Hub as a focal point for community activities.
+On Target 1.2.4 Prepare a Local Historic Heritage Code to protect the historic cultural heritage significance of places, precincts and landscapes.
+Ongoing 1.2.5 In partnership with local community groups, develop heritage trails and interpretative On Target